Josiah Strong: Ministry

 Strong believed that all races could be improved and uplifted and thereby brought to Christ.
 In the "Possible Future" portion of Our Country, Strong focused on the "Anglo-Saxon race"—that is the English language speakers.
 He said in 1890: "In 1700 this race numbered less than 6,000,000 souls.
-In 1800, Anglo-Saxons (I use the term somewhat broadly to include all English-speaking peoples) had increased to about 20,500,000, and now, in 1890, they number more than 120,000,000.") had a responsibility to "civilize and Christianize" the world, sharing their technology and knowledge of Christianity.
+In 1800, Anglo-Saxons (I use the term somewhat broadly to include all English-speaking peoples) had increased to about 20,500,000, and now, in 1890, they number more than 120,000,000.)" had a responsibility to "civilize and Christianize" the world, sharing their technology and knowledge of Christianity.
 The "Crisis" portion of the text described the seven "perils" facing the nation: Catholicism, Mormonism, Socialism, Intemperance, Wealth, Urbanization, and Immigration.
 Conservative Protestants, by contrast, argued that missionaries should spend their time preaching the Gospel; they allowed for charitable activity, but argued that it did not actually save souls.

 In 1891 a revised edition was issued based on the census of 1890.
 The large increase in immigration during this period led him to conclude that the perils he outlined in the first edition had only grown.

 The term Anglo-Saxon before 1900 was often used as a synonym for people of English descent throughout the world.
 Strong said in 1890: "In 1700 this race numbered less than 6,000,000 souls.
 In 1800, Anglo-Saxons (I use the term somewhat broadly to include all English-speaking peoples) had increased to about 20,500,000, and now, in 1890, they number more than 120,000,000".
 In 1893 Strong suggested, "This race is destined to dispossess many weaker ones, assimilated others, and mold of the remainder until ... it has Anglo-Saxonized mankind."

 Strong argued that, "The Anglo-Saxon is the representative of two great ideas, which are closely related.
 One of them is that of civil liberty.
 Nearly all of the civil liberty of the world is enjoyed by Anglo-Saxons: the English, the British colonists, and the people of the United States. ...
 The other great idea of which the Anglo-Saxon is the exponent is that of a pure spiritual Christianity."
 He went on, "It follows, then, that the Anglo-Saxon, as the great representative of these two ideas, the depositary of these two greatest blessings, sustains peculiar relations to the world's future, is divinely commissioned to be, in a peculiar sense, his brother's keeper."

+Strong died at Roosevelt Hospital in Manhattan on April 28, 1916.